The “Goat House”, Wenham MA:

-My favorite rooms in this restored conversion are the half baths in units 1 and 2.
+My favorite rooms in this restored conversion were the half baths in units 1 and 2.
 The half baths were originally connected to the kitchens as pantries that were used for storage.
-Today you can’t find pantries like this – from the detailed finish work and the woods that were used to the amazing 1900’s hardware that still works on all the cabinets and drawers!
+Today you can’t find pantries like this – from the detailed finish work and the wood that was used, to the amazing 1900’s hardware that still works on all the cabinets and drawers!
 We added plumbing to both pantries and created what you see today – half baths with vessel sinks that look amazing!
 We also painstakingly restored the original pocket doors in units 1 and 2 and restored those gorgeous fir hardwood floors!

 Loved this project for its character and charm and love it now for how beautiful it has become!
 It will forever be one of my faves.

-Mike and I worked together to condoize this multi-family in Salem MA.
-We bought the property as a multi-family and converted it to 3 condos for sale.
+We bought this property as a multi-family and converted it to 3 condos for sale.
 My favorite part of this old lady was the grand staircase and those gorgeous hardwood floors!
-The entire house consisted of new plumbing, electrical, HVAC ductwork and took us a long time to restore.
+The entire house consisted of new plumbing, electrical, HVAC and took us a long time to restore.
 Here are some pics of our renovation and staging/design choices:

 The Cute Little Salem House that Could:

-Mike and I worked on a project that was the custest house we have every done.
-I really fell in love with this one.
-It was hard to let it go.
-I truly considered buying it after we renovated it!
-Here we really focused on design/layout and bringing the house up to plumbing code by adding a full bath and renovating the existing bath.
+This was the custest house we have ever done.
+Here we really focused on design/layout and bringing the house up to plumbing code and adding a full bath and renovating the existing bath.
 All new paint and updated trim/appliances made it sparkle.
 And of course, anywhere we could find brick, we exposed it!